eavictor/ugly_cold_boot/README.md

 Note: usually locate at `power management` section

-2. Copy this folder to target system (no specific folder)
+2. Copy this folder to target system (no specific path)

+3. Set timezone to UTC

-3. Double click `install.exe` to generate auto shutdown trigger
+4. Double click `install.exe` to generate auto shutdown trigger

-4. Reboot manually
+5. Reboot manually (just this time)

 ### How to Uninstall:
 1. Close cmd window when pop up